opencast/roadmap/README.md

 - **Annual Review (in November):** The goal of the annual review meeting is to reflect on the projects and ideas of the past year and plan the upcoming year.
 In preparation to the meeting, the facilitators will close all issues 3 weeks before the meeting.
 If ideas or projects are still relevant, the owner(s) can reopen the corresponding issues.
 ### Roadmap meeting: Timing & Duration 2025
-- There are three regular meetings per year, plus an annual review meeting.
-Meeting dates will be coordinated with our three, already exsting major gatherings.
+- Meeting dates will be coordinated with our three, already exsting major gatherings.
 - **Day of time**: Thursday, 15:00 (UTC)
 - **Timing**:
   - February (week before the international summit)